-Of course I love how it the Sauder North Avenue writing desk looks.
-Not only is it sleek and solidly built, it is also the smallest writing table on our list.
+Of course, I love how the Sauder North Avenue writing desk looks.
+Not only is it sleek and solidly built, but it is also the smallest writing table on our list.
 And it gives me a boost of creativity, but maybe that’s just me.

 I love how spacious it is given its size.
 It’s basically Hermione’s bag of writing desks.
 What makes that effect?

 The table for writing being very narrow.
 It’s more than 40 inches long but less than 20 inches wide.
 For comparison, most laptops are about 12 inches wide.
 Here is how this smallest writing desk looks like:

 This is also the lightest desk for writing.
 In no regard does that make the Sauder North Avenue a lightweight.
 It weighs a bit over 40 pounds.
 Translation?

 Sauder North Avenue desk is easy to move around.
 It’ll fit in any space and sitting behind it you’ll have a feeling that’s it’s much more spacious than you thought is going to be.